Conserved active information: Abstract

 \section{Abstract}

-We introduce conserved active information $\cain$, a symmetric extension of active information that quantifies net information gain/loss across the entire search space, respecting No-Free-Lunch conservation.
-Using Bernoulli and uniform-baseline examples, we show that $\cain$ reveals regimes hidden by KL divergence, such as when strong knowledge reduces global disorder.
-Such regimes are formally proven under a uniform baseline, distinguishing disorder-increasing mild knowledge from order-imposing strong knowledge.
+We introduce conserved active information, a symmetric extension of active information that quantifies net information gain or loss across an entire measurable space.
+Using Bernoulli examples, we show that conserved active information reveals regimes hidden by Kullback-Leibler divergence, such as the simultaneous reduction of local and global disorder.
+We formally prove these regimes in binary settings, distinguishing disorder-increasing reducible regimes from order-imposing emergent ones.
 We further illustrate these regimes with examples from Markov chains and cosmological fine-tuning.
-This resolves a longstanding critique of active information while enabling applications in search, optimization, and beyond.
+This resolves a longstanding question about active information, showing that, up to a threshold, positive active information (increased local order) can be produced by reshuffling the available information in the problem (decreased global order), without requiring exogenous information.
+However, beyond the threshold, information is indeed exogenous, forcing the system to be open.